a3xa/avenidaazul/Readme-Planned-TO-DO.md

 * #520 N-dim Categories metasystem
 * #530 Microregions
 * #540 New A3xa Language-System for Gng and Nti
+* #550 [Delayed] Sitemap-Surrogate-Built-On-ClientPC-By-Javascript-Engine

 ______________________________________________
-* #600 10x enterprises in the database
+* #600 increase by 10 #of enterprises in the database

 ______________________________________________
 ______________________________________________